Honey Mustard Chicken Salad with Bacon will have you saying, “Holy Yum”.

-Perfectly seared or grilled chicken breasts with a honey mustard dressing, bacon, avocado, red onion, and fresh tomato.
+Perfectly seared or grilled chicken breasts with a sweet and tangy honey mustard dressing, bacon, avocado, red onion, and fresh tomato.

 The greatest part?
 You can switch up the salad components however you like to make this salad your own.Jump to Recipe